 Asarigawa Onsen Winter Resort is just a ten-minute walk from local hot spring accommodation, while Otaru Tenguyama Ski Resort features the interesting cultural site of Tenguyama Shrine – in addition to one of Hokkaido’s top-three night views.
 Snow Cruise Onze is open until 11 pm for night skiing, also with a fabulous view of the city lights.

-Otaru is quite easy to get to from major transport hubs on Hokkaido: it’s just 35 minutes by car or train from Sapporo, and 90 minutes from Niseko by car, or 120 minutes by train – a great day trip or longstayer on a snow holiday.
+Otaru is quite easy to get to from major transport hubs on Hokkaido: it’s just 50 minutes by car or 30 minutes by train from Sapporo, and 90 minutes from Niseko by car, or 120 minutes by train – a great day trip or longstayer on a snow holiday.

 OTARU TOURIST INFORMATION CENTRES

 To get the best local information, along with free maps and brochures on the highlights of Otaru, head over to one of the city’s three tourist information centres.
-They are located at JR Otaru Station, Canal Plaza and Asakusa Bridge, and are open 9:00-18:00 daily, except New Year’s Day.
+They are located at JR Otaru Station, Canal Plaza and Asakusa Bridge, and are open 9:00-18:00 daily.